WisboyAk47/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 ***10. Great leaders are willing to sacrifice the numbers to save the people.
 Poor leaders sacrifice the people to save the numbers
 File: 100-atoi.c

+***11. Don't hate the hacker, hate the code
+Create a program that generates random valid passwords for the program 101-crackme.
+File: 101-keygen.c